victor-m-p/markdown-cv/index.md

 Writing my Master's thesis at the Cognitive Science MSc programme at Aarhus University (AU).
 The thesis will use Bayesian statistical modeling and network science to model and understand the reform movement in psychology.

-## Research interests
+## Research interests & skills

-Cognitive Science, Social Networks, NLP, Bayesian Analysis, Complexity Science, the Science of Science.
+* Cognitive Science, Social Networks, NLP, Bayesian Analysis, Complexity Science, the Science of Science.
+* R, Python, Bash, Statistics.

 ## Education